-Hysteroscopic surgery involves placing a small camera through the cervix to look at the inside of the uterus.
+Hysteroscopic surgery involves placing a small camera through the cervix to examine the inside of the uterus.
 Specialised instruments can be passed through the camera which allows the surgeon to operate inside the uterus without an incision.
-This is usually done under general anaesthesia.
+This is usually performed under general anaesthesia.

 Hysteroscopy can be used for:

 • Assessment of uterine anatomy to evaluate structural abnormality ie septate uterus, polyp